DevMountain/node-2-mini/README.md

 # Project Summary

 In this project, we will create a node server that will act as a bookshelf.
-This server will keep track of books by being able to add books to a collect, read from the collection, update the collection, and delete from the collection.
+This server will keep track of books by being able to add books to a collection, read from the collection, update the collection, and delete from the collection.
 We'll use postman to test our endpoints.

 ## Step 1